Nectivio/65C02-Tool/README.md

 The address can be specified in decimal, in hexadecimal by prefixing the value with '0x', or in octal by prefixing the value with '0'.

-The memory address read will be printed in hexadecimal, decimal, and in ASCII.
+The memory address read will be printed in hexadecimal, decimal, and (if it's a printable character) in ASCII.

 EXAMPLE
 ```